-There are many situations where receiving treatment in the patient’s home is possible.
-Our staff of Homecare caregivers aims to help our patients receive treatment while being in the comfortable and familiar environment of their own home.
+There are many situations where receiving medical treatment in the patient’s home is possible.
+Our staff of home health caregivers aims to help our patients receive treatment while being in the comfortable and familiar environment of their own home.

-Are experiencing difficulties with disease or illness and could use additional monitoring, therapy, one-on-one teaching about the disease, diet, medications or ways to better manage their condition
+- Are experiencing difficulties with disease or illness and could use additional monitoring, therapy, one-on-one instruction about the disease, diet, medications or ways to better manage their condition

 Our Hospice care program focuses on patients who have been given a life expectancy of six months or less due to illness, or patients and families who have chosen care that focuses on symptom management as opposed to curative treatment.
 It is our goal to help our patients and their families feel as comfortable and supported as possible as they approach the end of their lives.

-Our Behavioral Healthcare program focuses on patients who are experiencing or have recently experienced an acute psychotic episode as a result of an imbalance in their medications.
+Our Behavioral Healthcare Centers provide stabilizing care for patients who are experiencing or have recently experienced an acute psychotic episode as a result of an imbalance in their medications.
 Symptoms of a psychotic episode include:

 Thoughts of self-harm